SuperTrend Indicator: Signals, ATR Settings, and Strategies That Work

 What Is the SuperTrend Indicator?

 The SuperTrend was created by Olivier Seban.
-It's a volatility-based tool that sits right on your price chart — no separate panel, no fuss.
-The line itself changes color: green when it's below the price (uptrend in play) and red when it's above the price (downtrend in play).
+It's a volatility-based tool that sits directly on your price chart — no separate panel.
+The line itself changes color: green when it's below the price (uptrend) and red when it's above the price (downtrend).

-The beauty is in the simplicity.
 You don't need to decode complex signals.
-It gives you clear, visual cues:
+It gives you clear visual cues:

 You'll find it built into TradingView, MetaTrader 4 (MT4), MetaTrader 5 (MT5), Thinkorswim (via ThinkScript), and NinjaTrader.
 So pretty much any retail trader can use it, no matter which platform they're on.